mFahadNoor/speech-insight-app/README.md

 # Speech Insight App

 Speech Insight is a mobile application that records your voice, transcribes it, and provides you with AI-powered insights into your speech patterns and emotions.
+It uses following AI models:
+- Assembly AI for speech to text
+- Custom trained model using GoEmotion dataset for emotion analysis
+- Gemini for text analysis and summary

 ## Features